 Caroline is an emerging multimedia artist focusing in acrylic painting, digital designs, and ceramics.
 Her art is all connected through her animal designs, which form the base of her brand.
 She creates unique, folk, animal paintings on wood.
 These images are then applied to her handmade pottery using black iron oxide printed decals.
-Caroline uses porcelain and a potter’s wheel to create modern, functional pottery.
-Her forms and glazes are unique to her brand, and are fired in an electric kiln to cone 6.
+Caroline uses B-mix clay and a potter’s wheel to create modern, functional pottery.
+Her forms are unique to her brand, and are fired in an electric kiln to cone 6.
 She performs every step in the process by hand.

 First Animal Board painted in 2015

 2022, Outstanding Young Professional Award, Iowa State University College of Design, Nominated

 2022, First Place Ceramics, Iowa State Fair Fine Arts Show, Juried

 2022, Merit Award, Omaha Summer Arts Festival, Juried

 2021, Honorable Mention Mixed Media, Iowa State Fair Fine Arts Show, Juried

 2021, Hazel Hammer Cherished Volunteer, Ames Community Arts Council, Nominated

 September 8, 2022, Voyage Minnesota: Daily Inspiration: Meet Caroline Freese

 June 23, 2022, Little Village Mag Des Moines: An Indianola farm girl finds her way with animal pottery